nikitabarskov/dev/blog/pages/posts/managing-your-private-github-repositories-with-terraform.md

 ## Creating a boilerplate for our Terraform code

-To configure Terraform to work with GitHub we need to:
+To configure Terraform to work with GitHub, we need to:

 -   configure Terraform backend,
 -   configure GitHub Terraform provider.

 ### Configure Terraform backend and Terraform version

-For simplicity, I started with [`local`][terraform-local-backend] backend.
+For simplicity, I started with the [`local`][terraform-local-backend] backend.
 It has its own downsides, but I can improve it later.

 [terraform-local-backend]: https://developer.hashicorp.com/terraform/language/settings/backends/local